This Page Is Under Construction

 Early Kellogg's and spouses now at Grove Hill include Rev. Ebenezer, Ebenezer, Jr and George.

-Some of the Kellogg's houses still exist in Vernon, most near Vernon Center or ???
-Corner.
+Some of the Kellogg's houses still exist in Vernon, most near Vernon Center.

 The first detailed map of Vernon was in 1853 and gives us an idea where the Kellogg Family lived at that time.
 Those listed are as follows: